 Fiona was co-author of the Qualitative Impact Protocol whilst working at the Centre for Development Studies at the University of Bath, and co-founded Bath Social and Development Research (Bath SDR) Ltd in 2016 to promote more and better use of the QuIP.

-Fiona works with Steve on the experience learned from causal mapping QuIP data to help with the design of Casual Map.
+Fiona works with Steve on the experience learned from causal mapping QuIP data to help with the design of Causal Map.